Are you fed up with your puppy biting fingers and toes?

-You could squeal instead to let her know she's hurt you, but you should also move away and ignore her.
+At the same time, squeal to let her know she's hurt you.
+You could also move away and ignore her.

-This will teach your puppy that biting using too much pressure hurts humans and is unacceptable.
-Worst of all for her, there's no more play-time!
+These tactics will teach your puppy that biting using too much pressure hurts humans and is not acceptable.

 It's up to you now.
-Do lots of practice, have patience and good luck!
+Do lots of practice, have patience and good luck, Amanda!

-The yelping that I was taught to help stop him didn't work because he took that as an invitation to bite some more!
+The yelping I was taught to help stop my puppy biting didn't work; instead, he took it as an invitation to bite some more!